 - Pinch of salt or to taste

-- Whisk together the light mayo and Greek yogurt in a medium bowl.
+- Whisk together the light mayonnaise and Greek yogurt in a medium bowl.
 Add the rest of the ingredients and stir until combined.

 - Take a taste and see if you'd like to add more of anything: relish, salt, etc.

 - Once the flavors are to your liking, refrigerate until serving.
 This sauce will be ready to serve right away, but benefits by an hour or so of refrigeration, at least, to really allow the flavors to meld.
 Homemade tartar sauce will stay in an air-tight container in the fridge for several days.